r-devel/r-project-web/md/foundation/donate-secret.md

 There are two ways to give money to the R Foundation.
 You can either become a supporting member of the R foundation with an annual donation, or you can give a one off donation of any amount.
+If you have questions, please contact
+<treasurer@R-project.org>.

 ## Supporting Member